Just One Good Catch?

 I found this deadly conversation on Facebook by artists authors thought leaders the ones who are entrusted to know better.
 Sadly our short collective memory blanks out how very close to yesterday back in our church days if you were one of many of the popular American religions you were taught to believe homosexuality led to Sodom and Gomorrah being destroyed.
 A whole two cities devoured by holy flalmes for tolerating that abomination.

-It’s all interpreted right there in both Christina and Muslim religion’s holy writings.
+It’s all interpreted right there in both Christian and Muslim religion’s holy writings.
 So, it’s something way different from the catch-all phrase “hate” that is causing so much pain and death discrimination and hurt.

 For a minister at least one in this case the one in California to stand up and celebrate someone finally doing God’s will is pretty natural.
 It’s part of being “right”.